 After a 24-year wait New Zealand win the World Cup, defeating France in the final (8-7).

-Rowing: Oxford win the 157th Boat Race by four lengths.
+Rowing: the University of Oxford crew wins the 157th Boat Race by four lengths.

 Horse Racing: Ballabriggs, ridden by Jason Maguire, wins the Grand National.
 Two horses, Dooneys Gate and Ornay, break their backs and die in the race.

 Golf: Charl Schwartzel wins the US Masters with a best-of-the-day round of 66, taking him to 14 under par.
 Despite taking a four-shot advantage into the final round, Rory McIlroy finishes 10 shots behind in 15th place.

 At the US Open McIlroy takes an eight-shot advantage into the final round.
 This time he holds his nerve, winning the tournament with a record-breaking score of 268 (16 under par).

 Darren Clarke, one of the best golfers never to have won a major trophy, wins the Open Championship at Royal St. George's at the age of 42, finishing three shots clear of Dustin Johnson and Phil Mikelson.
 In his acceptance speech he says: "I've been writing this speech for 20 years now and it's been a long bumpy road."